 I don’t have a Will – How do I get one?

-Without a Will, there is a good chance that your assets may not be allocated the way you would like, particularly if you have recently separated with an ex-partner.
-This often Will result in additional conflict, stress and anxiety placed on family and close friends, at an already difficult time.
+Without a Will, there is a good chance that your assets may not be allocated the way you would like, particularly if you have recently separated from an ex-partner.
+This often Will result in additional conflict, stress and anxiety placed on family and close friends at an already difficult time.
 It is important to be aware that, despite the stigma, preparing a Will is not a complex process.
 Allocating some time to plan your estate Will provide you with the peace of mind that life will be easier for your loved ones should anything happen to you.

 I currently have a Will – What do I do next?

 If you already have a valid Will, you’re halfway there!
 It is likely that following a separation, you may wish to remove your former partner or spouse from your Will, to ensure they do not receive any of your assets.
-This can be done by either amending your Will, or getting a new Will prepared.
+This can be done by either amending your Will or getting a new Will prepared.

 The bottom line:

 Our tip is to not wait until it’s too late.
 Being proactive, particularly during a separation, will help ensure your interests are protected.
 Whilst it may not be the first thing you feel like doing after a breakup, getting your affairs in order will provide you with the ultimate peace of mind during an already stressful and emotionally challenging time.

 At CPC Lawyers, we specialise in family law and estate planning.
 If you are ready to plan your estate or seek advice regarding separation or divorce, do not hesitate to contact us:

 Call: (08) 7325 0219